WICG/Realms-Initialization-Control/README.md

 Therefore, it does not contribute to the apps' ability to defend themselves against the types of confidentiality attacks, such as side channeling (e.g. Meltdown and Spectre).

-That is fine - there's still value in providing apps with APIs to harden their level of integrity without addressing other security aspects.
+In the context of this proposal, that's acceptable - there's still value in providing apps with APIs to harden their level of integrity without addressing other security aspects.

 However, it is worth noting that indirectly, RIC can allow a hosting program to mitigate confidentiality risks between multiple entities running within it, by assisting it with limiting access to I/O APIs that enable timing measurements (e.g. `Date`, `performance`, etc).